-The hepatorenal fibrocystic (HRFC) syndromes are a heterogeneous group of severe monogenic conditions that may be detected before birth.
-Commonly, HRFC syndromes present in the neonatal and pediatric age, with consistent developmental abnormalities mostly involving the liver and kidney.
-The changes include the proliferation and dilatation of epithelial ducts in these tissues with abnormal deposition of extracellular matrix.
-In this presentation, we examine the clinical features and differential diagnoses of this group of syndromes, including autosomal recessive polycystic kidney disease (ARPKD), juvenile nephronophthisis (NPHP), Meckel-Gruber syndrome (MKS), Bardet-Biedl syndrome (BBS), and Jeune asphyxiating thoracic dystrophy (JATD) among others.
-We review recent molecular advances in the HRFC syndromes.
+The hepato-renal fibro cystic diseases (HRFC) syndromes are a heterogeneous group of severe monogenic conditions that may be detected before birth.
+Despite being commonly seen in the neonatal and pediatric age, some HRFC diseases may remain unidentified until adulthood.
+Some HRFC diseases have consistent developmental abnormalities mostly involving the liver and kidney.
+Grossly, some HRFC diseases can be recognized and differentiated, but often the microscopic investigation and a molecular biology investigation are critical.
+Under the lens the changes include the proliferation and dilatation of epithelial ducts in the hepato-renal tissues with abnormal deposition of extracellular matrix.
+Here, we examine the clinical features and differential diagnoses of this group of syndromes, including autosomal recessive polycystic kidney disease (ARPKD), juvenile nephronophthisis (NPHP), Meckel-Gruber syndrome (MKS), Bardet-Biedl syndrome (BBS), and Jeune asphyxiating thoracic dystrophy (JATD).
+Extrahepatic manifestations include mostly bone and central nervous system abnormalities, dysmorphic features, and developmental delay.

 Distinguish adult polycystic kidney disease from pediatric polycystic kidney disease

 Compare multicystic kidney disease with polycystic kidney disease